 The plaintiffs argue, to the contrary, that the public interest will be served by the reinstatement of the teachers.
-They cite the Court of Appeals' decisions in Newsome and

-Bell for the proposition that the public interest is served by remedying discrimination against persons for the exercise of their first amendment rights, which, if not remedied, may result in the chilling of free expression.
+They cite the Sixth Circuit Court of Appeals' decisions in Newsome and in Bell v.
+Johnson, 308 F.3d 594 (6th Cir.
+2002) for the proposition that the public interest is served by remedying discrimination against persons for the exercise of their First Amendment rights, which, if not remedied, may result in the chilling of free expression.